 A small boy.

-And still she had spent years quietly bringing tea to his mother, soup to his room, medicine when he panicked, patience when he was too wrapped in his own pain to thank her properly.
+And still she had spent years quietly bringing tea to his mother, soup to his room, medicine when he panicked, patience when he was too wrapped in his own grief to thank her properly.

-Not because it was written into a job description.
+Not because it was in a contract.

 Because grief had recognized grief, and she had answered it with care.